Navigating the End of a Lease: How to Prepare for Tenant Move-Out

 Step 3: Implement a tenant move-out checklist

-To minimize turnover time, require tenants to return the unit in the same condition it was received, aside from normal wear and tear.
-The checklist may include:
+A detailed tenant move-out checklist is an essential tool for landlords to ensure properties are returned in good condition.
+Below are key areas to address: 1.
+Ensure property is cleaned To minimize turnover time, require tenants to return the unit in the same condition it was received, aside from normal wear and tear.
+The checklist may include:- Vacuuming and steam cleaning carpets (if required in the lease)

 - Cleaning floors, baseboards, and walls